cuicaihao/cuicaihao/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api?username=cuicaihao&show_icons=true&icon_color=0366d6&text_color=24292e&bg_color=ffffff&hide_title=true&card_width=300" />

-As a Professional Machine Learning Engineer and seasoned Senior Data Scientist, adept, and accomplished Control System Engineer specializing in Planning and Decision Making, I thrive at the intersection of cutting-edge technologies.
-My current focus lies in harnessing the power of Machine Learning (ML), Computer Vision (CV), Natural Language Processing (NLP), and Deep Learning (DL) to craft innovative applications and software solutions.

-With expertise spanning multiple programming languages, including Python, Java, JavaScript, and C/C++, I bring a versatile skill set to every project.
-My work not only revolves around building ML and AI-driven applications but also extends to optimizing system performance and decision-making processes.

-In addition to my professional endeavors, I am a passionate advocate for open source communities.
-I actively contribute to various projects and channel my enthusiasm for NLP and Algorithms into creating and nurturing new initiatives.
-Explore my GitHub repositories to discover a wealth of projects and ideas at the forefront of technology and data science.
+I’m a professional Machine Learning Engineer and experienced Data Scientist with a strong foundation in control systems, planning, and decision-making.
+My work lives at the intersection of ML, NLP, CV, and DL — driving the development of practical, intelligent applications that push the boundaries of what machines can learn and do.

+With hands-on experience in large-scale retail business environments, I’ve applied advanced machine learning techniques to optimize recommendation systems, customer personalization, and operational efficiency in real-world commercial settings.

+Fluent in Python, Java, JavaScript, and C/C++, I build robust AI-powered systems and scalable software solutions.
+My contributions span from deploying production-grade ML pipelines to refining algorithmic efficiency and system design.

+I’m also an advocate for open source, regularly contributing to and maintaining projects focused on NLP, algorithms, and applied machine learning.

 - 📝 Visit [C.Cui Blog](https://cuicaihao.com/) to find interesting articles.
 - 🔭 I’m currently a Tech Lead and working on recommendation systems for the largest retail business in Australia.